AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## How do I bid for a preemptible instance?

 To create a preemptible instance, you can specify a maximum hourly price to bid for an instance type.
 If the spot price does not exceed your specified maximum hourly price, the preemptible instance that you request is created, and you are billed based on the spot price.
-For more information, see [t9633.md\#](/intl.en-US/Instance/Instance purchasing options/Preemptible instances/Create a preemptible instance.md).
+For more information, see [Create a preemptible instance](/intl.en-US/Instance/Instance purchasing options/Preemptible instances/Create a preemptible instance.md).

 ## What is the relationship between the user-defined maximum hourly price and the spot price of a preemptible instance?